Guide to Claims for Gynaecological Negligence

 An average payout by the National Health Service Litigation Authority is close to around £50,000.
 The payouts can range between £1,000 to millions, depending upon the severity of the case.
-If a patient or their child has been caused damages by a doctor, nurse, lab personnel, or even a pharmacist, then the patient is eligible to sue in negligence.
-I

 The Experience of Medical Solicitors in Past Gynaecological Negligence Claim

 Our specialist team of solicitors have handled many different types of claims for negligence in treating women’s prpblems.
 The right medicolegal expert will make a case, but the wrong medicolegal expert will break it.
 We are extremely careful to maintain an extensive register of approved medicolegal experts.
 This allows us to give our clients the best chance of success in every case that we decide to investigate.

 It is also of crucial importance to instruct the most competent barristers.
 We have an approved register of counsel with whom we regularly work and have established a relationship of trust.